lingui/js-lingui/docs/tutorials/react.md

 ### Without babel preset

-If you can't add presets to babel configuration (hello Create React App users :wave:), you can still use this library!
+If you can't add presets to babel configuration (hello Create React App users 👋), you can still use this library!
 You just need to do the work by yourself:

 ```jsx